kubecost/docs/aws-amp-integration.md

 ### Install Amazon Managed Prometheus (AMP).
 #### Prerequisites.
 - You have an existing AWS account.
-- You have IAM credentials to create AMP and IAM role programatically.
+- You have IAM credentials to create AMP and IAM roles programmatically.
-- You have existing Amazon EKS cluster with OIDC enabled.
-You can consider to use following command to enable OIDC for your existing Amazon EKS cluster:
+- You have an existing Amazon EKS cluster with OIDC enabled.
+You can consider using the following command to enable OIDC for your existing Amazon EKS cluster:

-> **Note**: remember to replace `YOUR_CLUSTER_NAME` and `AWS_REGION` by your desired values
+> **Note**: remember to replace `YOUR_CLUSTER_NAME` and `AWS_REGION` with your desired values

 ```
 export YOUR_CLUSTER_NAME=AWS-cluster-one